 Forests quietly support life across the planet in ways many people overlook.
 They are not just green spaces or sources of timber.
 Instead, they act as living systems that connect air, water, soil, plants, animals, and people.
-When we understand forests and their importance, we begin to see how deeply they shape daily life.

-Every breath we take and every drop of clean water we use is linked, directly or indirectly, to healthy forests.
 Forest ecosystems help regulate climate, store carbon, and maintain the natural balance that keeps environments stable.
-Besides this, forests support countless species and protect landscapes from long-term damage.
+In addition, forests support countless species and protect landscapes from long-term ecological degradation.

 Life on Earth has evolved alongside forests for millions of years.
 However, growing human pressure is changing these systems faster than ever.
 Therefore, learning about forests and their role in sustaining life is essential for a resilient future.